A false witness that speaketh lies, and he that soweth discord among brethren.

 God also loves unity, especially among His people (Ps 133:1-3; I Cor 1:10; Eph 4:3-4).
 He hates those who openly or subtly disturb fellowship and peace (Pr 6:12-15; 16:28; 26:20; Rom 16:17-18).
 He condemns variance, debate, envy, implacability, emulations, evil surmising, strife, sedition, tumults, and whispering.
 Instead He commands and commends peace (Matt 5:9; II Cor 13:11; Phil 3:16; Col 3:15; Jas 3:17-18).

-Wicked persons sow discord when they disrupt the harmony, agreement, unity, and peace of a church or other society by spreading the poison of division and enmity.
+Wicked persons sow discord when they disrupt the harmony, agreement, unity, or peace of a church or other society by spreading the poison of division and enmity.
 They alienate the affections of men and stir up their passions against one another.
 They foment strife, contention, jealousies, and confusion by talebearing, insinuations, foolish questions, seditious doubts, forming of cliques, and other perverse means.
-These separatists are sensual enemies of true saints, and they have not the Spirit (Jude 1:19).
+These separatists are sensual enemies of true saints, and they do not have the Holy Spirit (Jude 1:19).

-Beloved reader, let us be the peacemakers our Saviour blessed (Matt 5:9).
+Beloved reader, choose to be the peacemakers the Lord Jesus blessed (Matt 5:9).
 Take every opportunity to promote unity and agreement; work hard to keep yourself and others in harmony with the congregation.
-Let us seek peace and pursue it (I Pet 3:11).
+Seek peace and pursue it (I Pet 3:11).
 Make the holy endeavour of peace and reconciliation a priority in your life (Eph 4:3; Matt 5:23-24).